Last Updated on February 12, 2024 by Louise Carter

-This results in similar, but subtly different symptoms to sleepwalking.
-It’s also physiologically different, meaning that it has different physical causes.
+This results in similar but subtly different symptoms to sleepwalking, and it’s also physiologically different, meaning it has various physical causes.

-- Thrashing aimlessly
+- Thrashing aimlessly.

-- Co-ordinated movements
+- Co-ordinated movements.

-What Are the Causes?
+What Are The Causes?

 If you exhibit any of the following behaviors, the problem may be RBD:

-- A movement like kicking and punching, as if fighting somebody in a dream
+- A movement like kicking and punching, as if fighting somebody in a dream.

-- Flailing, moving your legs or jumping out of bed during a ‘chasing’ dream
+- Flailing, moving your legs, or jumping out of bed during a chasing dream.

-If somebody wakes you from your dream, you may be able to remember bits and pieces of the dream.
-These are normally snatches of the narrative, not full recollections.
+If somebody wakes you from your dream, you may be able to remember aspects of the dream.
+These are usually snatches of the narrative, not full recollections.